CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Table action](./Media/for-each-copy-table-action.png)

 1. Within the expression builder, we'll use the if condition from the logical functions group and the startswith function from the string functions group to determine if the string starts with the prefix of **Dim** for our dimension tables.
-If true, we'll set the value to **Overwrite**, if false **Append**.
-Once complete select **OK** to continue.
+If true, we'll set the value to **Overwrite**, if false, **Append**.
+Once complete, select **OK** to continue.

     Copy and paste the code block below into the expression input box.